 On this screen, you can add or remove processes, and kill existing ones.

 Last but not least, you can add a brand new watcher by clicking on the Add Watcher link in the left menu:

-Running behind Nginx and Varnish Nginx can act as a proxy in front of Circus.
-It can also deal with security.
+Running behind Nginx

+Nginx can act as a proxy and security layer in front of circus-web.